-a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.

-d.
 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-- 1. Apply the concept of continuum, compressibility, and gas flow thermodynamics. - 2.
-Evaluate the flow properties variation across a shock wave and expansion fan. - 3.
-Design and Analyse the CD nozzle, supersonic inlet, and supersonic wind tunnel. - 4.
-Solve numerical problems related to the flow with friction, and flow with heat transfer. - 5.
-Apply the concepts to increase the performance of an aircraft during transonic and supersonic speeds.
+- 1. Apply the concept of continuum, compressibility, and gas flow thermodynamics to compressible fluid flow. - 2.
+Analyse the flow properties variation across a normal shockwave and oblique shockwave. - 3.
+Analyse the flow properties variation across an expansion fan and the performance of CD nozzle, supersonic inlet, and supersonic wind tunnel. - 4.
+Evaluate the flow properties in the flow of a perfect gas in a constant area duct with friction, or heat transfer. - 5.
+Apply the design concepts to increase the performance of an aircraft during transonic and supersonic speeds.